sanketgujar/CarND-Behavioral-Cloning-P3/README.md

 4.)
 Collected data in seperate folder only for difficult turns in the route by going through them 2 times, also collected data if the vechiles has to return to the center of the road if its off-road.
 I just loaded the previous model and trained again using the same weights for 2 epochs (fine-tuning) and Kudos everthing worked.

 Below are the examples of training set used :

+Center camera
 ![center_camera](/Images/center.jpg)
+left Camera
 ![left_camera](/Images/left.jpg)
+Right Camera
 ![right_camera](/Images/right.jpg)
+Flipped Center Image
 ![flipped_center_image](/Images/fliped_image.jpg)

+The left and right camera were also flipped similar to the center represented above.